Air Fryer Pork Tenderloin

 3. How to cook pork tenderloin in the air fryer

-6. Storage instructions
+5. Storage instructions

-9. Air Fryer Pork Tenderloin
+8. Air Fryer Pork Tenderloin (Recipe Card)

-Why this recipe works
+Why I love this recipe

 • Healthier.
-Air frying pork cuts down on the use of oil considerably (at least 80%!) without affecting the flavor.
+Air-frying pork cuts down on the use of oil considerably (at least 80%!) without affecting the flavor.

 Ingredients needed

 • Pork tenderloin.
 Not to be confused with a pork loin, the tenderloin is longer, thinner, and has a slightly silver skin when cooked.
-I like to get mine from a butcher but you should easily find it at any mainstream grocery store.
+I like to get mine from a butcher, but you should easily find it at any mainstream grocery store.

 • Dijon mustard.
-Mustard is the perfect pairing with pork and coating it with some of it takes the flavor to another level.
+Mustard is the perfect pairing with pork, and coating it with some of it takes the flavor to another level.

 How to cook pork tenderloin in the air fryer